Starve Acre: Release

 The film had its world premiere at the BFI London Film Festival on 12 October 2023.
-In October 2023, BFI Distribution and Brainstorm Media acquired distribution rights to the film for the UK and the USA, respectively.
+In October 2023, BFI Distribution and Brainstorm Media acquired distribution rights to the film for the UK and the US, respectively.

 Starve Acre was released in select cinemas in North America on 26 July 2024.
 It was released in the United Kingdom on 6 September 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 18 critics, indicating "generally favorable" reviews.